navunni/navunni.github.io/index.md

 Hi, I'm Nav!
 I'm a junior at NYU studying Data Science & Ethical Innovation Systems.

-I'm originally from Chandler, Arizona and currently reside in the Lower East Side of Manhattan.
+I'm originally from Chandler, Arizona and currently reside in the East Village of Manhattan.

 I am on the board of the [Albert Gallatin Founders Fund](https://forms.gallatin.nyu.edu/node/782), NYU's student-run venture fund.
 I am an incoming Consumer Lending Analyst Intern at Wells Fargo.